darwinia-network/crab-docs/docs/dvm-smart-app.md

 sidebar_label: Overview
 ---

-The [Smart App](https://smart.darwinia.network/) is Darwinia's self-developed wallet that provides a user-friendly solution for transferring assets between DVM accounts and Substrate accounts.
+The [Smart App](https://smart.darwinia.network/) is a wallet that provides a user-friendly solution for transferring assets between DVM account and Substrate accounts

 ## Switch Network

-The Smart App currently only supports the Crab and Pangolin networks(the default network), not the Darwinia network at the moment.
+The Smart App currently only supports the Crab and Pangolin networks(the default network).
+Darwinia network has not been supported at the moment.

 Take the example of switching to the Crab network: